Rugby League Las Vegas: 2024 event

 In August 2023, the National Rugby League (NRL) announced that two games in the opening round of the 2024 NRL season would be held in Las Vegas.
 The Brisbane Broncos, Manly Warringah Sea Eagles, South Sydney Rabbitohs, and Sydney Roosters were selected to play in the event, with the remainder of round one being confirmed at a later date.
 The two matches took place on March 2, 2024, and marked the first NRL regular season games held outside Australia and New Zealand.
 The 2024 event saw Manly Warringah beat South Sydney and Sydney beat Brisbane.
-The NRL initially declared that over 40,000 fans attended but the Las Vegas Stadium Authority revealed a figure of 31,927 (exclusive of private boxes).
+The NRL initially declared that 40,746 fans attended but the Las Vegas Stadium Authority revealed a figure of 31,927.
 Both games were aired on Fox Sports in the United States.
 While stadium attendance was deemed a success, TV viewing fixtures were low in the United States at only 61,000, though it was 16,000 higher than the last NRL programme to be aired in the states.
 Viewing figures in Australia surpassed 1.6 million across both games.
 The day prior to the event, a friendly between the national men's teams of the United States and Canada was held.
 The game ended 16–16.

 2025 event

 In July 2024, the NRL announced that the 2025 event would feature the Canberra Raiders, Cronulla-Sutherland Sharks, Auckland Warriors, and Penrith Panthers.
-In addition, the 2025 event will also feature an matchweek three game of the United Kingdom's Super League with Wigan Warriors facing local rivals Warrington Wolves.
+In addition, the 2025 event will also feature a matchweek three game of the United Kingdom's Super League with Wigan Warriors facing local rivals Warrington Wolves.
 Like the NRL in 2024, this game marks the first regular season Super League game to be held in the United States.
 Further, the event would also showcase a match between the Australia and England women's national sides.
 Super League's involvement in the event came after a speculative email was sent to the organizers by Wigan's CEO Kris Radlinski after he watched the 2024 event on TV.
 In November 2024, Matty Ashton and Kruise Leeming ran promotions for the event at the Las Vegas Raiders vs Denver Broncos NFL game and during the F1 Las Vegas Grand Prix, with both occurring on the same weekend.

 Both United States men's and women's national teams faced Greece the day before the 2025 event, with the men's team losing 10–46 and women's team winning 46–0.
 The men's game was intended to be a two test series, with the first game scheduled for two days prior on 26 February.
 The game was cancelled after copper cables were stolen from the floodlights leaving them inoperable.